certik/theoretical-physics/src/relativity/relativity.rst

 in general relativity.
 To do that, we will have to work in the regime $c$ is finite and only at the end do the limit $c\to\infty$.

-We start with Einstein equations:
+We start with Einstein's equations:

 .. math::